LEARN MORE ABOUT OUR STORY:

 President & Executive Director

-Barbara Astmann is a graduate student at the University of Virginia.
+Barbara Astmann is a graduate student at the University of Kentucky.
 Her research focuses on water quality, and she is working on developing a model to predict human exposure to herbicides in drinking water from non-point source pollution.
 Barbara earned her B.S. in Environmental Engineering from Clemson University, where she was an undergraduate researcher involved in waste to energy, energy efficiency, and water quality research projects.

 Director of Communications

 Shannon Roberson is a May 2018 graduate from Clemson University where she received a B.S. degree in chemical engineering with a emphasis in environmental engineering and science.
 As a student, Shannon served as a undergrad researcher, new student orientation team leader, Chemical and Biomolecular Engineering Department ambassador and member of the Clemson University Tour Guide Association.
 She currently works as a chemical consultant engineer in Alpharetta, Georgia.